3ls-it/openai-assistant/README.md

 - **Persistent Settings & IDs**
   • In-situ prompts to save new `ASSISTANT_ID` and `VECTOR_STORE_ID` back to your settings file
-  • One-time setup—you won’t recreate assistants or stores unless you choose to
+  • One-time setup — you won’t recreate assistants or stores unless you choose to

 - **Chat History with Memory**
   • Logs every conversation to `~/.openai/chat_log.txt`